Trillium Lake Hike in Oregon: All-Season Visitor’s Guide

 You won’t need a lot of gear for this short hike in the summer months, but there are a few essentials you’ll definitely want to pack with you.

 As with any hike, plenty of drinking water is going to be your main essential.
-Please consider skipping single-use plastics (i.e. a bottle of water from the corner store) and opt instead for a good reusable water bottle or lightweight hydration backpack (they even make ones for kids!).
+Please consider skipping single-use plastics (i.e. a bottle of water from the corner store) and opt instead for a good reusable water bottle or lightweight hydration backpack.

 You’ll also want to bring sun protection (sun hat, SPF 30+ sunscreen, etc.), as parts of the trail are fairly exposed.